Recrus/ByteBurst/README.md

 - **Responsive Design:** The landing page is optimized for all screen sizes.
 - **Clean SCSS:** I've structured the SCSS to be modular and easy to maintain.
 - **Interactive Elements:** Using vanilla JavaScript, the landing page has some interactive elements to keep users engaged.
+- **BEM Methodology:** The CSS naming convention follows the BEM (Block, Element, Modifier) methodology, ensuring a scalable and maintainable codebase.
 ## Getting Started

 ### Prerequisites